elk-zone/elk/README.md

 </p>
 <br/>

-Elk is in early alpha, but it is already quite usable.
-We would love your feedback and contributions.
+# Elk is in early alpha ⚠️

+It is already quite usable, but it isn't ready for wide adoption yet.
+We recommend you to use if if you would like to help us building it.
+We appreciate your feedback and contributions.
 Check out the [Open Issues](https://github.com/elk-zone/elk/issues) and jump in the action.
-Join the [Elk discord server](https://chat.elk.zone) to learn more and get involved!
+Join the [Elk discord server](https://chat.elk.zone) to chat with us and learn more about the project.

-The client is deployed to [elk.zone](https://elk.zone), you can share screenshots on social media but avoid sharing this URL or the discord server until we open the repo.
+The client is deployed to [elk.zone](https://elk.zone), you can share screenshots on social media but we prefer you avoid sharing this URL directly until the app is more polished.
+Feel free to share the URL with your friedns and invite others you think could be interested in helping to improve Elk.

-> **Note**
-> If you would like to contribute, until the repo is open, please create branches in the main repository and send a PR from there.

 # Contributing

-Hi!
 We're really excited that you're interested in contributing to Elk!
 Before submitting your contribution, please read through the following guide.

 ## Online